Ask Your State to Recognize Usher Syndrome Awareness Day

 - Submit your proclamation request for approval (sample language below).

 If you're unable to find such information, feel free to email Danay at email@example.com.

 Here is sample language to get you started:

 WHEREAS, Usher Syndrome is a relatively rare genetic disorder caused by a mutation in any one of at least 11 genes resulting in a combination of hearing loss and visual impairment, and is a leading cause of combined deafness and blindness; and

-WHEREAS, more than 400,000 people are affected by this genetic disorder worldwide, with as many as 25,000 of those in the United States; and
+WHEREAS, more than 400,000 people are affected by this genetic disorder worldwide, with at least 25,000 of those in the United States; and

 WHEREAS, Usher syndrome, which is incurable presently, impacts three major senses in the body:

 Vision: Vision loss in Usher syndrome is caused by a progressive vision disorder known as retinitis pigmentosa (RP).
 RP causes the light-sensing cells in the retina to gradually deteriorate, initially resulting in night blindness, followed by a narrowing of the visual field, commonly known as tunnel vision.

 Hearing: Children with Usher syndrome are born with or develop hearing loss.
 It is estimated that upward of 10 percent of people with congenital bilateral, sensorineural hearing loss have Usher syndrome.